 - 1. The minimum site area for residential or discretionary uses in the RA1 Zoning District shall be 0.4 ha (1 acre) and the maximum site area shall be 2.0 ha (5 acres). - 2.
-The maximum residential density for multi-parcel residential development shall be one residential lot per acre, maintaining an overall average minimum lot size of 1 ha (2.47 acres) throughout the proposed subdivision. - 3.
-Parcels contained within the development, designated as undeveloped public open space in excess of the minimum required for municipal reserve by legislation shall be included in the calculation of the average lot size for a development. - 4.
+The maximum residential density for multi-parcel residential development shall be one residential lot per acre, maintaining an overall average minimum lot size of 1 ha (2.47 acres) throughout the proposed subdivision.

+- 3. Parcels contained within the development, designated as undeveloped public open space in excess of the minimum required for municipal reserve by legislation shall be included in the calculation of the average lot size for a development. - 4.
 The maximum size of the development area for an individual multi-parcel country residential subdivision shall be 64.8 ha (160 acres). - 5.
 Any parcel which does not conform to the minimum or maximum site area requirement shall be deemed conforming with regard to site area, provided that a registered title for the site existed in the Land Titles Office prior to the coming into force of this Bylaw. - 6.
 The final subdivision design and approved lot density of development in the RA1 Zoning District shall be determined by the carrying capacity of the lands proposed for development as identified within the submission of a Comprehensive Development Review and shall not exceed all requisite standards provided by the Saskatoon District Health Region for onsite wastewater disposal systems. - 7.
 Institutional, general commercial, recreational land uses as well as public utilities shall have no minimum or maximum area requirement. - 8.
-The floor area requirements for principal and accessory buildings shall be: - i) principal buildings shall have a minimum floor area of 74.32m2 (800 ft2) - ii) accessory buildings shall have a maximum floor area no greater in size than 1.5 times the floor area of the principal building. - 9.
+The floor area requirements for principal and accessory buildings shall be: - i) principal buildings shall have a minimum floor area of 74.32m2 (800 ft2) - all accessory buildings on a site shall have a maximum combined floor area of 278 m2 - 9.
 The maximum building height in a RA1 Zoning District is 10 m.

-SCHEDULE D: Country Residential 2 Districts (RA2)
+SCHEDULE D: COUNTRY RESIDENTIAL 2 DISTRICTS (RA2)